ngriffiths21/analysis-proj-guide/README.md

 ### Summary

-These guidelines have been a helpful way to ensure that projects are readable, reproducible, and easy to share with collaborators.
+These guidelines have been a helpful way to ensure that projects are readable, reproducible, and easy to share.
 The rest of this project is a simple example of how it could look in practice.

 To use this as a template, either [create a GitHub repo](https://github.com/ngriffiths21/rmd-analysis-template/generate) or clone it locally (`git clone https://github.com/ngriffiths21/rmd-analysis-template.git`).